tomjoht/documentation-theme-jekyll/mydoc/mydoc_pages.md

 title: Pages
 tags: [getting_started, formatting, content-types]
 keywords: pages, authoring, exclusion, frontmatter
-last_updated: November 30, 2015
+last_updated: March 20, 2016
-summary: "This theme uses pages only, not posts.
+summary: "This theme primarily uses pages.
 You need to make sure your pages have the appropriate frontmatter.
 One frontmatter tag your users might find helpful is the summary tag.
 This functions similar in purpose to the shortdesc element in DITA."
+sidebar: mydoc_sidebar
+permalink: /mydoc_pages/
 ---

 ## Where to author content
 Use a text editor such as Sublime Text, WebStorm, IntelliJ, or Atom to create pages.

-My preference is IntelliJ/WebStorm, since it will treat all files in your project as belonging to a project.
+My preference is IntelliJ/WebStorm, since it will treat all files in your theme as belonging to a project.
 This allows you to easily search for instances of keywords, do find-and-replace operations, or do other actions that apply across the whole project.

 ## Page names and excluding files from outputs

 By default, everything in your project is included in the output.
-This is problematic when you're single sourcing and need to exclude some files from an output.

-Here's the approach I've taken.
-Put all files in your root directory, but put the project name first and then any special conditions.
-For example, mydoc_writers_intro.md.

-In your configuration file, you can exclude all files that don't belong to that project by using wildcards such as the following:
+You can exclude all files that don't belong to that project by specifying the file name, the folder name, or by using wildcards in your configuration file:

 exclude:

+- filename.md
+- subfolder_name/
 - mydoc_*
-- mydoc_writers_*

 These wildcards will exclude every match after the `*`.